darshitdoshi/diabetic_retinopathy_detection/README.md

 # Diabetic retinopathy detection using deep CNN
 Implementation for the Kaggle competition http://www.kaggle.com/c/diabetic-retinopathy-detection

-The various data pre-processing techniques were per- formed using ImageMagick (a command line tool for image processing) and OpenCV.
+The various data pre-processing techniques were per- formed using ImageMagick (a command line tool for image processing) and OpenCV.</br>
-CNN training performed using NVIDIA GeForce GTX 780 series GPU of RAM 3GB.
+CNN training performed using NVIDIA GeForce GTX 780 series GPU of RAM 3GB. </br>
 Deep learning library used is Nolearn (https://github.com/dnouri/nolearn)

 # Overview